PlasticRanger

 UV protection: Polycarbonate and Trivex lenses can block 100% of the sun’s UV rays without using any external UV-blocking lens coating.

-Availability: In terms of available varieties, polycarbonate lenses definitely has an edge – progressive lenses and other multifocal.
+Availability: Regarding available varieties, polycarbonate lenses have an edge – progressive lenses and other multifocal lenses.
 However, Polychromic lenses are available in both materials.

 FAQs